aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Tenancy.md

 Configuration.MultiTenancy.TenantIdResolveKey = "Abp-TenantId";
 ````

-You also need to configure it for the client side like below;
+You also need to configure it on the client side:

 ````javascript
 abp.multiTenancy.tenantIdCookieName = 'Abp-TenantId';